 Off-season Croatia: why you should head to the holiday hotspot before summer hits

-As one of the Mediterranean’s most beautiful oases and prestigious filming locations, Dubrovnik and its surrounding bays and islands are no secret.
-Get there before or after peak summer to find them at their most serene, says Lucy Thackray
+As one of the Mediterranean’s most beautiful spots and also one of its most prestigious filming locations, Dubrovnik, with its surrounding bays and islands, is no secret.
+Get there before or after peak summer to find it at its most serene, says Lucy Thackray

 As I round a western corner of the towering, sheer-drop walls, I’m met with a view so fascinating, I want to stop and paint it.
 To my left, blue skies and sunshine light hulking, medieval city walls.
 To my right, a cartoonish thundercloud like a charcoal thumbprint looms over a spiralling headland and its flag-topped fort.
 It looks like a video game: east or west?
 Choose your own adventure.

 Epic scenery comes as standard when you’re exploring the Old City of Dubrovnik, Croatia, but this moment is enhanced by a bit of space and quiet.
-With no other tourists around me, I climb onto the high side of this vertiginous bit of wall to contemplate the view, photographing it from several angles.
+With no other tourists around me, I climb on to the high side of this vertiginous bit of wall to contemplate the view, photographing it from several angles.

 Finding a vista this peaceful in frequently jampacked Dubrovnik is something of an art.
 In my case, I got up early and arrived at 8am to be in with a chance of a moment alone here, like a fangirl first in line for a gig.
 It’s mid-April, in a country where peak season doesn’t technically start until June, but by 10am this portion of the city will be thick with tourists, albeit a comfortable amount.
 For now.

 Like Barcelona, Venice and Amsterdam, Dubrovnik suffers from the economy-boosting, locals-bothering phenomenon that is overtourism – a product of cheap flights from all over the world, small- and big-screen exposure, and hundreds of thousands of Instagram hashtags.
-And when you see Dubrovnik’s old city, you can understand the hype – it’s fantasy-film perfect, a Medieval fever-dream of turrets, domes, battlements, statues and arches, with real-life nuns and monks wandering about.
+And when you see Dubrovnik’s old city, you can understand the hype – it’s fantasy-film perfect, a medieval fever-dream of turrets, domes, battlements, statues and arches, with real-life nuns and monks wandering about.

 Read more on Croatia travel: